nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ### Pump Suspends
 ![Suspend Events](assets/flair_suspends.png)
 * **End suspend without start:**  The very small difference is likely due to glucose suspend events that were started before the observation period.
 But this makes matching a little *more difficult*.
 We want to make sure we match the right pairs!
 * **Most users start with NORMAL_PUMPING:** For the majority of users we get a NORMAL_PUMPING event as the first Suspend event without a previous Suspend event.
-This could be because a) the pump was being set-up (e.g. catridge change etc.) and reported normal operation (to be verified) or b) there was a suspend event before the data collection started (unlikely because suspends are often short).
+This could be because a) the pump was being set-up (reservoir change, etc.) and reported normal operation (to be verified) or b) there was a suspend event before the data collection started (unlikely because suspends are often short).
 * **First Resume event**: For those users whose first suspend event is a resume to normal pumping event, we don't know how long before the pump was suspended.
 The average time between the first insulin event and this resume event is roughly 0.25 hours.
 However, the maximum time is >10 hours.
 * **Not reflected in Basal**: Suspend events are not reflected in the reported basal or temporary basal rates.
 * **Basal rates** are *not* reported before/after a suspend event starts/stops